thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 >
 > -- Gorillaz, Stop the Dams

-Instead of thinking people are stupid and so we need a process to fix for that, we should trust that the people will do the right thing.
-This is applying [Management Theory Y over X](https://en.wikipedia.org/wiki/Theory_X_and_Theory_Y).
+Instead of thinking people are stupid and so we need a process to fix for that, leadership should enable people to do the right thing and then trust they will do the right thing.
+This is about applying [Management Theory Y over X](https://en.wikipedia.org/wiki/Theory_X_and_Theory_Y).
 Then, to verify that the trust is not abused, to ensure accountability, and to balance belief with due diligence to prevent errors or deceptions through monitoring, regular reviews, and audits.
+But!
+This verify can also easily be misused to destroy the trust, especially if it comes from outside.
+Some teams might indeed abuse the autonomy and trust, not necessarily intentionally.
+Paved roads and guardrails introduced by platforms will help teams to do the right thing.
+In essence, it is more about following up, guiding teams, and giving them the benefit of the doubt.

 > Adopt and institute leadership.
 >
 > The job of management is not supervision, but leadership.
 Management must work on sources of improvement.
 >
 > -- Edwards Deming, Out of the Crisis, point 7 from the [14 Points for Management](https://deming.org/explore/fourteen-points/)

+Trust is a business's primary currency.
+Investors need it to ensure they are spending their money on the right companies.
+Clients need to know they are in safe hands to spend their budget.
+Staff need to hear their leadership has their backs if they are to execute on their company’s vision (Joshi, 2023).

+Together with accountability, it fosters a culture of openness, experimentation, learning, and, as a consequence, results in increased innovation and [Building Quality In](#build-quality-in).
+In conclusion, staff who feel trusted perform better, and in consequence, lead to higher organisational performance (Joshi, 2023).

+> ... [publicly traded] stocks of companies with a high trust work environment outperformed market indexes by a factor of three from 1997 through 2011 (Azzarello et al. 2012).
+>
+> Employee engagement is not just a feel-good metric - it drives business outcomes.
+>
+> -- Accelerate

 ## One Heuristic